 BMAP Follow-Up and Commitment to Implementation

-The Department will work with the stakeholders to organize the monitoring data and track project implementation.
+The Department will work with the stakeholders to organize the monitoring data and track management strategy implementation.
 The results of these efforts will be used to evaluate whether the BMAP is effective in reducing nitrate concentrations and loads in the basin.
 In addition to activities for the OSTDS Initiative, the Upper Wakulla River and Wakulla Springs stakeholders will meet approximately every 12 months after BMAP adoption to follow up on plan implementation, share new information, and continue to coordinate on TMDL-related issues.
 More frequent meetings may be held, if needed.

 The stakeholders have committed to implementing the management strategies included in this BMAP and to work together to attain the Upper Wakulla River TMDL.